 Central Coast

-In Lincoln City, the Lincoln City PrideFest will be held on Saturday, June 28, 2025, with other events happening throughout the month of June and year-round.
+In Lincoln City, the Lincoln City PrideFest typically happens in June at the Lincoln City Cultural Center with other events happening throughout the month of June and year-round.
 While you’re in town, you’ll want to check out Out in L.C., which “connects Lincoln City residents, business owners, organizations, and visitors by welcoming the LGBTQ+ community in an overt, present, visually meaningful way.”

 Out in L.C. offers a searchable directory to identify LGBTQ+ welcoming spaces and services in Lincoln City.
 Take in a concert or art exhibit at the Lincoln City Cultural Center and peruse the Lincoln City Sunday Market, pick up coffee at Left Coast Coffee Co. or a unique gift at Tah Lume, and enjoy the food carts and indoor beverage bar at The Pines Dine.
 You’ll want to rise early to try a donut from Lincoln City Donuts and Coffee (also known as LC/DC) before they sell out.
-And check out Coastal League Restaurant and Bar, a new spot serving the LGBTQ+ community.

 Just to the south of Lincoln City, in nearby Gleneden Beach, order up a delicious beverage at Shoreline Smoothies, try the local fish and chips at Squatchsami Food Truck & Outpost, or pull up to the bar and catch some live music at Beachcrest Brewing Company.
-Experience a guided aerial or zipline tour with the Adventure Collective before spending the night at the Salishan Coastal Lodge
+Experience a guided aerial or zipline tour with the Adventure Collective before spending the night at the Salishan Coastal Lodge.

 On the Central Coast, year-round support and resources are available through Oregon Central Coast PFLAG and PFLAG Florence Oregon.